DamianJunkie/DamianJunkie.github.io/README.md

 A lowrider or low rider is a customized car with a lowered body that emerged among Mexican American youth in the 1940s.
 Lowrider also refers to the driver of the car and their participation in lowrider car clubs, which remain a part of Chicano culture and have since expanded internationally.
 These customized vehicles are also artworks, generally being painted with intricate, colorful designs, unique aesthetic features, and rolling on wire-spoke wheels with whitewall tires.

 Lowrider rims are generally smaller than the original wheels.
 They are often fitted with hydraulic systems that allow height adjustable suspension, allowing the car to be lowered or raised by switch.
 From 1958 to 2023, the California Vehicle Code made lowriding illegal, which was ultimately criticized as unnecessary and discriminatory toward Chicano and broader Latin American culture.
-A lowrider bicycle is a highly customized bicycle with styling inspired by lowrider cars.[1]
+A lowrider bicycle is a highly customized bicycle with styling inspired by lowrider cars.
 These bikes often feature a long, curved banana seat with a sissy bar and very tall upward-swept ape hanger handlebars.
-A lot of chrome, velvet, and overspoked wheels are common accessories to these custom bicycles.[1]
+A lot of chrome, velvet, and overspoked wheels are common accessories to these custom bicycles.

 Man on a lowrider bicycle in Houston, Texas (2007)
 The bikes are typically a highly individualized creation.
 Early modified bikes have been crafted as a part of lowrider culture by Chicano youth since the 1960s.They were at first stigmatized by mainstream U.S. culture, even as they were a symbol of pride in Chicano communities.
 They later became accepted and popular elsewhere.